iqrabatool1/Digital-Transformation-Case-Study-for-Retail-Online-Marketing/README.md

 - Implemented **Meta ads campaigns** to target potential customers on Facebook and Instagram.
 - Set up analytics to track performance and engagement across the website and social media.

+*Suggested Screenshot:* Homepage or category page with improved visuals.

 ---